VaranDerg/DiggingGame/DiggingGame/READMEs/README_BETA.txt

 	Thief cards to be equivalent with their steal amount gives them a more strategic purpose later on into the game flow that allows players to commit more to slowing down their opponent.
 Master Thief's cost was updated according to this rules but its current cost should make its activation amount less prevalent.
+- Shovel (1 Dirt 1 Stone -> 1 Dirt)
+	~ Shovel's stone cost was a tad steep.
+Its new price should put it more in line with Morning Jog.
 - Geologist (1 Dirt 2 Stone -> 2 Dirt 1 Stone)
 	~ Geologist is a very powerful card if a player is able to play it, but it still only tends to shine once every few games.
 This updated cost should make the card more prevalent in games and would make losing it to Flood less punishing.